 When searching in Minaret, select "Browse and Propose a Change to an Existing Record" from the Subject Heading Proposal Menu.
 This will search both approved and proposed subjects in one search.
 It is the only selection needed for all searching in the Minaret system.
 Please use the instructions below as a supplement to those listed in the References section below.

-- Then, unless you are searching for a record number, search by either "Keyword" for greater retrieval, or by "Subject Heading" to browse the indexes for references (4XXs, 5XXs) and headings (1XXs).
-Note: searching by "Subject Heading" will perform left-anchored searches, while searching by "Keyword" will search all positions of these tracings (1XXs, 4XXs, 5XXs).
+- Then, unless you are searching for a record number, search by either "Keyword" for greater retrieval, or by "Subject heading" to browse the indexes for references (4XXs, 5XXs) and headings (1XXs).
+Note: searching by "Subject heading" will perform left-anchored searches, while searching by "Keyword" will search all positions of these tracings (1XXs, 4XXs, 5XXs).

 Additional Minaret (Class Web) Tips